Must See TV: Success in the 1980s

-The 1983–84 season saw none of NBC's fall new shows to be renewed for a second season, and Thursday nights weren't the exception.
-One of the new shows that season, was the sitcom We Got It Made, starring Teri Copley, which initially started with strong ratings, however, critics and the general public lambasted the show, which eventually damaged its viewership as the season progressed.
-In December 1983, NBC decided to change its Thursday lineup, in order to make room for soon-to-be hit shows to join Cheers, Gimme a Break! and Hill Street Blues, such as Michael J. Fox's Emmy-winning sitcom Family Ties, which reflected the social shift in the United States from the cultural liberalism of the 1960s and 1970s to the conservatism of the 1980s, which debuted on Wednesdays to modest ratings, but moved to Thursdays midway through its second season, in which ratings began to rise as a result.
-Another show, Dabney Coleman's Emmy-nominated series Buffalo Bill featured the misadventures of an egotistical talk show host, played by Coleman, and his staff (including Geena Davis and Joanna Cassidy –who won a Golden Globe Award for her role–), which despite having been nominated for eleven Primetime Emmy Awards during its run (including two for Outstanding Comedy Series), Buffalo Bill fared not-so-well on ratings and was canceled by NBC after two abbreviated seasons.
-All these changes resulted in the moves of We Got It Made and Mama's Family to Saturdays, but both shows were canceled at the end of the 1983–84 season, eventually reviving years later for syndication.
+The 1983–84 season saw none of NBC's new fall shows renewed for a second season, and Thursday nights weren't the exception.
+One of the new shows that season, was the sitcom We Got It Made, starring Teri Copley as a woman who works as a maid for two bachelors in New York City, played by Tom Villard and Matt McCoy.
+While the series initially started with strong ratings, critics and the general public lambasted the show, which eventually damaged its viewership as the season progressed.
+In December 1983, NBC began making changes to its Thursday lineup in order to make room for soon-to-be hit shows to join Cheers, Gimme a Break! and Hill Street Blues.

+One of these shows, Michael J. Fox's Emmy-winning sitcom Family Ties, which reflected the social shift in the United States from the cultural liberalism of the 1960s and 1970s to the conservatism of the 1980s, debuted on Wednesdays to a modest start, but moved to Thursdays midway through its second season, resulting in a ratings rise.
+Family Ties replaced Mama's Family, which was moved to Saturdays, along with We Got It Made, which was replaced by Cheers returning to its original 9:00 p.m. timeslot, remaining there for the rest of its run.
+The show that followed it, was Dabney Coleman's Emmy-nominated series Buffalo Bill, which debuted in the summer of 1983, and returned as a mid-season replacement for its second season, and featured the misadventures of an egotistical talk show host, played by Coleman, and his staff (including Geena Davis and Joanna Cassidy, who won a Golden Globe Award for her role).
+Despite having been nominated for eleven Primetime Emmy Awards during its run (including two for Outstanding Comedy Series), Buffalo Bill fared not-so-well in the ratings and was canceled by NBC after two abbreviated seasons.
+Brandon Tartikoff later wrote in his memoir The Last Great Ride (1992), that his biggest professional regret was cancelling the show.

+Meanwhile, We Got It Made and Mama's Family were moved from Thursdays to Saturdays, where ratings for both shows dropped even further and later were canceled at the end of the 1983–84 season, before eventually being revived years later for syndication.
 In the spring of 1984, Buffalo Bill was replaced by another short-lived comedy The Duck Factory, becoming Jim Carrey's first lead role in a Hollywood production (coincidentally, Carrey previously guest-starred on an episode of Buffalo Bill, prior to the premiere of The Duck Factory).
-A mid-season replacement for the 1983–84 season, Night Court, set in the night shift of a Manhattan Criminal Court presided over by a young, unorthodox judge, Harold "Harry" T. Stone, played by Harry Anderson, nominated three times as Best Lead Actor in a Comedy Series at the Emmys for his role, and co-starring John Larroquette, who won four consecutive Emmys for Best Supporting Actor in a Comedy Series for his role as Dan Fielding, which aired initially on Wednesdays, was moved to Thursdays during the summer, becoming another staple of NBC's Thursday comedy night in the following years.
+A mid-season replacement for that season, Night Court, set in the night shift of a Manhattan Criminal Court presided over by a young, unorthodox judge, Harold "Harry" T. Stone, played by Harry Anderson, nominated three times as Best Lead Actor in a Comedy Series at the Emmys for his role, and co-starring John Larroquette, who won four consecutive Emmys for Best Supporting Actor in a Comedy Series for his role as Dan Fielding, initially aired on Wednesdays.
+The series was moved to Thursdays during the summer, becoming another staple of NBC's Thursday comedy night in the following years.